 Two rivers flow through the Mesara and both have their source near the village of Asimi.
 From there they flow in opposite directions.
 Geropotamos, known in ancient times as Lethaios, flow westwards to the sea and out into the Gulf of Mesara.
 Anapodaris, the ancient name Katarhaktes, flows into the bay of Derma, east of the village of Tsoutsouros.

 In the first Palace period, we see the palace at Festos being built (1900 – 1700 BC).
-The second Palace period was centered around the later palace at Festos, the palatial buildings at Agia Triada, and at the port of Kommos just north of Matala near Pitsidia (1700 – 1300 BC).
+The second Palace period was centred around the later palace at Festos, the palatial buildings at Agia Triada, and at the port of Kommos just north of Matala near Pitsidia (1700 – 1300 BC).

 There is still a plane tree in the ruins of Gortyn that keeps its leaves all year.
-Under that tree, Zeus made love to Europa and the children that they produced were Minos, the king at Knossos and his brother Rhadamantys, King of Festos.
+Under that tree, Zeus made love to Europa and the children they produced were Minos, the king at Knossos and his brother Rhadamantys, King of Festos.

 Where to Stay and Eat in The Messara Plain